 The Lifesaving Foundation and WIT’s School of Health Sciences have teamed up to reduce drowning death numbers and establish a drowning research centre.

-The long-term aim of the partnership is to establish a permanent world class drowning research centre at WIT.
+The long-term aim of the partnership is to establish a permanent world class drowning research centre at SETU.
 The immediate aim is to reduce drowning death numbers through researching the concept of self-rescue in life threatening situations.
 This is being undertaken in co-operation with An Garda Síochána and An Garda Síochána Retired Members Association.

 Initial funding will be provided through the Doherty Police Research Fund, established in memory of the late Garda Commissioner Eamonn Doherty.
 Commissioner Doherty is best known for his successful recommendation to transfer air sea rescue services from the Air Corp to The Irish Coast Guard.